cwkingjr/marimotest/README.md

 `--` tells `uv run` that any arguments after this are not for `uv run` and need to get passed on to `marimo run` for processing.

-`--infile ./fake-data-3000-rows.csv` becomes an argument passed into the Python environment that is running the mytest.py file, where I use code to find out what the file path passed in was and display that in the left sidebar and use that path to load the CSV data.
+`--infile ./fake-data-5000-rows.csv` becomes an argument passed into the Python environment that is running the mytest.py file, where I use code to find out what the file path passed in was and display that in the left sidebar and use that path to load the CSV data.

-### Run via uv run in Marimo run mode
+### Run via uv run in Marimo `run` or `edit` mode

-In the marimotest directory, run the project in either run or edit mode.
+In the marimotest directory, run the project in either `run` or `edit` mode.
 I'd recommend trying both to see what is there.

-Run
+Run (`marimo run`)

 ```
-uv run marimo run ./sim_analysis.py -- --infile ./fake-data-3000-rows.csv
+uv run marimo run ./sim_analysis.py -- --infile ./fake-data-5000-rows.csv
 uv run marimo run ./sim_analysis.py -- --infile ./prod_data.csv
-uv run marimo run ./review_any_csv.py -- --infile ./fake-data-3000-row.csv
+uv run marimo run ./review_any_csv.py -- --infile ./fake-data-5000-rows.csv
 ```

-Edit
+Edit (`marimo edit`)

 ```
-uv run marimo edit ./sim_analysis.py -- --infile ./fake-data-3000-rows.csv
+uv run marimo edit ./sim_analysis.py -- --infile ./fake-data-5000-rows.csv
 ```

 This will open you web browser to a local file and start showing the data.
 Meanwhile, the Terminal will be blocked.
 When you are ready to stop using the app, go to the terminal and hit Control-C to kill the uv marimo process.
 Then just close your browser tab.